curiousoffice/playbook/README.rst

 Simplicity
 ^^^^^^^^^^

-Doing only what is needed at every time.
+Doing only what is needed every time.

 Metrics
 ~~~~~~~